Monday, September 4, 2017

 "The Rothbardian anarcho-capitalists are bizarre, utopian free market cultists (who, strangely, also have a decidedly anti-free market bias in their mistaken opposition to fractional reserve banking)".

 There is nothing bizarre or anti-free market about Rothbardian analysis of fractional reserve banking.
 A dollar is a specific coin made out of a specific amount of fine silver.
 A warehouse receipt for a specific coin is not a dollar.
 Nor is a bearer note for any dollar coin.
-Now a bank could theoretically lend out 60% of its actual dollar holding while still issuing bearer notes for dollar coins, but those private notes would have to explain ON THEIR FACE that the note is a fractional reserve note and of what variety.
+Now, a bank could theoretically lend out 60% of its actual dollar holdings while still issuing bearer notes for dollar coins, but those private notes would have to explain ON THEIR FACE that the note is a fractional reserve note and of what variety.
 I suspect that such notes would be heavily discounted if accepted at all.

 “Lord Keynes” will argue that no one requires such warnings on the face of the notes because EVERYONE understands what those notes are.
 I think that’s plain nuts.
-In any event, the warnings would be merely redundant, right?
+In any event, the warnings would then be merely redundant and harmless, right?
 Each note issuing firm could have classes of notes (like classes of stock) representing 100% reserves or various fractional reserve amounts to which the notes would be associated.
 People who accept the notes will have been warned so they cannot complaint of fraud and prices would be stated in terms of a particular class of a particular brand of notes.
 Under historic fractional reserve banking, paying $100 in silver dollars is described as the same price as paying with $100 in fractional reserve notes.
 That is a source of false and unsustainable pricing.
 My idea of classes of notes avoids such fraudulent pricing too.

 There.
 I have now solved the problem of fractional reserve banking.